 The Buildroot and Linux configuration can be started as xconfig from within the LINUXBUILD config session.
-They can also be started using make xconfig in the linux and dist/buildroot directory respectively, or from the top level as make linux-xconfig and make buildroot-xconfig respectively.
-The same goes for gconfig and menuconfig when selecting that as configuration tool.
+They can also be started using make xconfig in the linux and dist/buildroot directory respectively.

 This manual describes how to use the GUI to set up and use LINUXBUILD.
 However, most of the actions that can be taken from within the GUI can be executed via makefiles such as Makefile, linux/Makefile, dist/buildroot/Makefile and boot/mklinuximg/Makefile.